American Transmission Co. projects

 General

-A transmission line is a set of three wires, called conductors, attached to structures that deliver electric power from generating plants to substations.
+ATC operates power lines between 69,000-volts and 345,000-volts; your local utility power lines carry lower voltages.
+ATC power lines move electricity from where it is generated to where it is needed.
+ATC’s power lines are a set of three wires, called conductors, attached to structures that deliver electric power from generating plants to substations.
 The power is then distributed to consumers from the substations through lower-voltage distribution lines.
-The three transmission line conductors carry the electric power, but transmission lines also may have one or two smaller wires called shield wires at the top of the structure that protect the line from lightning strikes.
-Transmission lines are designed to operate at a specific design voltage.
-The higher the voltage, the more electric power a transmission line can carry.
+ATC’s three power line conductors carry the electric power but may also have one or two smaller wires called shield wires at the top of the structure that protect the line from lightning strikes.
+ATC’s power lines are designed to operate at a specific design voltage.
+The higher the voltage, the more electric power a line can carry.

 What can I do if I have a question or comment on a project?

-Visit the contact section of this website and direct your questions or comments to any of the locations listed.
-Phone numbers, e-mail, and a general mailing address are provided for each contact.
+Visit the contact section of this website and direct your questions or comments to any of the business departments listed.
+General phone numbers, emails, and a mailing address are provided.
 If you have a question or comment regarding a particular project, please provide that in the subject line.

-Does the transmission line affect television or radio?
+Does the power line affect television or radio?

-Transmission lines do not usually interfere with normal television or radio reception.
-In some cases, interference is possible at a location close to the right-of-way, due to weak broadcast signals or an abnormal condition on the line.
-With a line operating at 345-kilovolts, the electrical influence is greater so the possibility of interference is increased.
-This is one reason 345-kilovolt line routing studies try to achieve separations of 300 feet from residential dwellings.
+Power lines do not usually interfere with normal television or radio reception.
+In some cases, interference is possible at a location close to the utility corridor, due to weak broadcast signals or an abnormal condition on the line.
+With a line operating at 345-kilovolts, the electrical influence is greater, so the possibility of interference is increased.

 Economics

-How do transmission lines benefit the local economy?
+How do power lines benefit the local economy?

 Electric demand